littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 5. Changes

-v1.7 (05-??-20) - More Origins, New "Garlic Pudding" Govts and Civic -Added three new origins: Uplift, Sublight Empire, and Sublight Commonwealth.
+v1.7 (07-??-20) - More Origins, Colonial Chartering Civic
+-Added three new origins: Uplift, Sublight Empire, and Sublight Commonwealth.
 -Uplift lets you play as the subject of an uplift/enlightenment action, starting as a special vassal of an advanced start empire that raised you to the stars.
 You have the option to select special species traits or an empire bonus.
 -Sublight Empire starts you with three special tributary vassals of your starting species bound to you by your monopoly on the secret of hyperdrive.
 (Note: This is mostly represented by an opinion modifier, the vassals can absolutely use hyperlanes.)
 -Sublight Commonwealth is similar to the above but less... imperialistic.
 The vassals aren't tributaries but do provide prestige and they have fewer limitations.
--GFX: Changed the preview image for Grand Alliance.
--Added some origin icons.
--Added three government types and a new civic based on the ideas of Steam user Garlic Pudding, posted here: https://steamcommunity.com/workshop/filedetails/discussion/901988941/1318835718938058107/
--New megacorp civic Gig Economics: -25% pop resettlement cost, -5% Market Fee.
--New megacorp civic Controlling Interest: -75% election influence cost, -5% Market Fee.
--New megacorp civic Vertical Integration: +5% Energy and Mineral production, +5% Trade Value -New megacorp civic Employee-Owned Co-op: Increased happiness, production, and political power of workers and specialists.
--New megacorp civic Colonial Chartering: +15% research and mining station output, special vassal interactions (ht to Garlic Pudding for inspiration)
+-New megacorp civic Colonial Chartering: +15% research and mining station output, special vassal interactions (ht to Garlic Pudding for inspiration) - intended to replicate the European "colonial companies" of the Early Modern Era.
--Civic Budgetary Thrift now also provides -5% Market Fee.
--Civic Hoarder now also provides +7500 mineral storage.
--Civic Self-Aware Production Targets now also provides +2.5% alloy production.
+-Added new government type "Colonial Charter Board" based on the above civic.
--Civic Direct Revelation now has options to ignore Wild Cult popups and special interactions with the "Doomsday" Origin.
+-Civic Direct Revelation now has options to ignore Wild Cult popups.
--New government type Citizen Crusade: Combination of Citizen Service and Exalted Priesthood -Two government types renamed (Social Imperialism -> Imperial Socialism, Socialism In One State -> Exemplary Socialism)
--Fix: Added election weights to some governments missing them.
--Fix: Minor change to Warrior Caste jobs-per-pop to bring more in line with intent.
--Balance: Removed "trollish" lack of empire cluster restriction on Galactic Backdoor (due to how this might affect players using other origins if this origin spawns randomly for an AI empire...)

 v1.6.4 (04-16-20) - Small fixes and improvements
 -Added icons for Educational Consortium, Scientific Management, and all new origins.